Porzingis, Doncic lead Mavericks in rout over Spurs, 123-109

 TIP-INS

-Spurs: C Jock Landale missed the game due to the league’s Health and Safety Protocols. .
+Spurs: San Antonio coach Gregg Popovich said it’s 50-50 that Poeltl will travel with the team for its upcoming three-game road trip, which opens Sunday at the Los Angeles Lakers. .
+C Jock Landale missed the game due to the league’s Health and Safety Protocols. .
 F Keita Bates-Diop was a late scratch from the lineup with a bruised lower back. .
 San Antonio only had 10 players available due to injuries or illness along with G League assignments for Josh Primo and Joe Wieskamp.

 UP NEXT